Types of Visits

 In‑Person Marriage Ceremonies

-Effective immediately, in-person marriage ceremonies may be scheduled and facilitated at adult institutions in Phase 3 of the Roadmap to Reopening.
+Effective immediately, in-person marriage ceremonies may be scheduled and facilitated at adult institutions in the OPEN Phase of the Roadmap to Reopening.
 Each institution has its own protocols for marriages; please contact your institution for details.
-Ceremonies will be limited to three approved visitors:

 The process for requesting and completing a marriage packet has not changed.
 The incarcerated person must request the marriage packet from their counselor.
 Prior wedding waitlists will be honored.
 For more information, contact the institution in which your loved one is housed.

-If an institution is not in Phase 3, adult applicants may continue to appear before a county clerk to obtain a marriage license via videoconference, rather than in person per Governor’s Executive Order #N-58-20 .
+If an institution is not in OPEN Phase, adult applicants may continue to appear before a county clerk to obtain a marriage license via videoconference, rather than in person per Governor’s Executive Order #N-58-20 .
 While CDCR is in compliance with this order, the authority to issue marriage licenses and to validate marriage ceremonies continues to rest entirely with the individual counties.

 An in-person ceremony may be cancelled at any time due to health and safety reasons.
 When this status changes, a request may be submitted to the Marriage Coordinator to reschedule.